1.5 million more laid-off workers seek unemployment benefits

 But the recovery has begun slowly.
 Though the unemployment rate unexpectedly declined from 14.7%, it is still a high 13.3%.
 And even with the May hiring gain, just one in nine jobs that were lost in March and April have returned.
 Nearly 21 million people are officially classified as unemployed.

-But that doesn’t capture the full scope of the damage to the job market.
-Including those the government said were erroneously categorized as employed in the May jobs report and those who lost jobs but didn’t search for new ones, 32.5 million people are out of work, economists estimate.
+Even those figures don’t capture the full scope of the damage to the job market.
+Including people the government said had been erroneously categorized as employed in the May jobs report and those who lost jobs but didn’t look for new ones, 32.5 million people are out of work, economists estimate.
+That would have raised May’s unemployment rate to 19.7%.

 Thursday’s report also shows that an additional 706,000 people applied for jobless benefits last week under a new program for self-employed and gig workers that made them eligible for aid for the first time.
 These figures aren’t adjusted for seasonal variations, so the government doesn’t include them in the official count.